-The nurse's office is open during scheduled hours.
+The nurse's office is open from 8:00 a.m. to 2:00 p.m.
 Students must obtain a pass from their teacher before going to the nurse.
-If it is between classes, the student must go to their next class and obtain a pass from the teacher to see the nurse.
+If it is between classes, the student must go to their next class and obtain a pass from that teacher to see the nurse.
 If the nurse's office is closed, the student should report to the main office or the Dean of Students.
 If a student is dizzy or the situation is of an emergent nature, they should not go to the lavatory/office alone.